How to avoid corrosion in fire sprinkler system pipes

 While scale build up can be good for starving a microbe community and protecting the interior of pipes from pitting and pinhole leaks, it can present its own set of problems.
 If not kept in check, scale can clog test connections, potentially rendering sprinkler heads useless.

 Maintenance of fire sprinkler systems is essential for reducing the risks associated with corrosion.
-While there is no ideal method to avoid a re-occurrence of internal pipe corrosion, companies can work with their sprinkler contractor to review available methods and select the method they consider most appropriate.
+While there is no ideal method to avoid a re-occurrence of internal pipe corrosion, companies can work with their sprinkler contractor to review available methods to reduce corrosion.

 - Treat all water entering the system.
 Identify the type of microbe affecting the system, and select a chemical treatment effective at eliminating the microbe.